 These are not your average Rice Crispy Treats with rich, nutty browned butter, real vanilla bean and topped with flaky sea salt!
-I’m a total sucker for a rice crispy treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.
+I’m a total sucker for a rice krispie treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.

 I first heard about these browned butter rice crispy treats from a friend who introduced me to this beautiful cookbook by Joanne Chang from Flour Bakery in Boston.